Psychosis. Symptoms and Treatment

 ORS can also be a symptom of other mental health conditions, such as depression, obsessive-compulsive disorder (OCD), and body dysmorphic disorder.
 Psychiatrists do not understand the underlying mechanism of ORS very well.
 Mental health researchers believe that ORS is related to abnormal activity in certain brain regions involved in the processing of olfactory information.

-Treatment for ORS typically involves a combination of behavioural-behavioral therapy, medication, and supportive therapy.
+Treatment for ORS typically involves a combination of behavioral therapy, medication, and supportive therapy.
 The goal of treatment is to help the patient recognize the delusional nature of their belief and improve their quality of life.

 A visceral hallucination